-- (3) The registration certificate for the service must state any conditions applying to the registration. - (4) While the service is registered under this section on 1 or more conditions, the chief executive may cancel the registration, impose a new condition, amend a condition or omit a condition under part 3, division 542 and, for that purpose, part 3, division 5 applies to the registration, with all necessary changes, as if- - (a) a reference to accreditation were a reference to registration; and - (b) a reference to the accreditation criteria were a reference to the prescribed building requirements. - (5) The service provider for a continuing service must not contravene a condition on which the service is registered.
+- (3) The registration certificate for the service must state any conditions applying to the registration. - (4) While the service is registered under this section on 1 or more conditions, the chief executive may cancel the registration,

+- (a) a reference to accreditation were a reference to registration; and - (b) a reference to the accreditation criteria were a reference to the prescribed building requirements. - (5) The service provider for a continuing service must not contravene a condition on which the service is registered.